VinnyCordeiro/g-code_keeb/README.md

 May 22nd, 2022: Corrected some mistakes on the design of the Cherry MX 32u4 version, added the Cherry MX Pico version, made some other small fixes (specially on silkscreen on all boards), and management chores.

 May 24th, 2022: Fixed some more silkscreen mistakes.
 It never ends.

+June 20th, 2022: Added a recommendation for the Raspberry Pi Pico versions.
+I have built the 32u4 version, and after many struggles to build it and make it work, it's just easier (and cheaper) going with the Pico.